Harness Racing Museum And Hall Of Fame

 How does Harness Racing Museum And Hall Of Fame spend its money?

 Harness Racing Museum And Hall Of Fame directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Harness Racing Museum And Hall Of Fame tax-deductible?